Cliff-Conolly/sei-javadrip/readme.md

 ## Challenges:

 The biggest challenge was initially getting the data from the TFL API, but once that was figured out it was mostly the time constraint that we were up against.
 I must say that this was the smoothest project that I worked on during the course, as we thought out methodically what the purpose was.
-Therefore, it was just a matter of getting the code to function to output what was needed.
+Therefore, it was just a matter of getting the code to function and output what was requested.

 ---